 Yes.
 The human papillomavirus is contagious, which means it’s easy for warts to spread if you aren’t careful.
 If you have a plantar wart, make sure to wash your hands after any direct contact.
 Your infection can spread to other parts of your body and to other people.
 Be especially mindful when:

-If you're conscientious and follow Dr. Kaviani’s treatment recommendations, managing your plantar wart should be fairly simple.
+If you're conscientious and follow Dr. Kaviani’s or Dr. Chabokrow’s treatment recommendations, managing your plantar wart should be fairly simple.

 Often plantar warts are harmless and can be treated at home with self-care.
 While they can last anywhere from several months to several years, over-the-counter treatments from your local drugstore can minimize discomfort and help them heal.